 Setting Up Conditional Execution

 Conditional Execution is a functionality that creates an approval flow between Optimove and your internal systems via API.
-This ensures the campaign is executed only for customers who are eligible to receive it according to the conditions of your internal systems, e.g., the Promotion System.
+This makes sure the campaign is executed only for customers who are eligible to receive it according to the conditions of your internal systems, e.g., the Promotion System.
 You can see Conditional Execution as a toggle in the Campaign Builder.

 This article outlines how to set up the API integration to enable Conditional Execution.